Version updated on 18 May 2020

 ♦ ♦ ♦

-Gide's Dispute Resolution practice group is available to answer any questions you may have in this respect.
+Gide's Intellectual Property team is available to answer any questions you may have in this respect.
 You may also get in touch with your usual contact at the firm.

 This legal update is not intended to be and should not be construed as providing legal advice.
 The addressee is solely liable for any use of the information contained herein and the Law Firm shall not be held responsible for any damages, direct, indirect or otherwise, arising from the use of the information by the addressee.